 When evaluating prospective companies for dividend investing, financial leverage is a crucial factor to consider because it signifies the amount of returns equity holders are likely to receive.

 The more a company is financed through debt, the more its dividend stock is exposed to unfavorable business conditions, such as changes in interest rates and credit conditions.

-When constructing your dividend investing portfolio, it is advisable to go for firms whose debt-to-equity ratio is not more than 50%.
-You should also lookout for a strong grade credit rating and interest coverage ratio.
+When constructing your dividend investing portfolio, it is advisable to go for firms whose debt-to-equity ratio (Debt to Equity Ratio = Total Debt / Shareholders’ Equity) is not more than 50%.

 As a dividend investor, it is advisable to go for large-cap companies rather than small-cap firms.

-The former are more liquid than the latter because they have more buyers and sellers, making it easier to buy and sell dividend stocks at reasonable margins.
+The former is more liquid than the latter because they have more buyers and sellers, making it easier to buy and sell dividend stocks at reasonable margins.

 Businesses making up small-cap stocks are also less diversified, making these kinds of dividend stocks more volatile.

-In case you’re wondering where to start from in dividend investing, here is a simple guide which you can use with the help of an investment advisor:
+In case you’re wondering where to start in dividend investing, here is a simple guide that you can use with the help of an investment advisor:

 - Screen high dividend-paying stocks – you can use financial sites or online broker websites.